 If you want to be truly different then why not make your own?
 You can create personalised hen party sashes for the whole party, these can include what part everyone is playing on the day; bride, bridesmaid, mother of the bride, mother of the groom, sister, hen, (for those that aren't part of the bridal party on the big day itself) etc. Or you can give each hen a nickname which can be written or sewn on their sash.

 And one for all.
-Finding, or in particular making hen do sashes, can be quite timely when you already have so much to organise for the hen do.
+Finding, or in particular making hen do sashes, can be quite timely when you already have so much to organise.
 If you want to make your party look a little different (as opposed to shop bought sashes) then ask all the hens to make their own sash.
 Letting the rest of the hen party cut loose with their own artistic flair really will throw up some great looks.

 If your guest of honour is planning a vintage style wedding then you can give her a sash to match.
 Etsy can be a great source for vintage sashes as you can communicate with the maker to have yours tailor made for your party.